jeffblankenburg/31-days-of-vibe-coding/outlines/week4.md

 ## Day 27 – Vibe Coding for Open Source

 **Abstract:**
-Open source thrives on visibility and contribution—two things AI can accelerate.
+Open source thrives on visibility and contribution, two things AI can accelerate.
 This post explores how to use AI responsibly in open source: generating docs, writing tests, and contributing PRs that maintain quality and transparency.

 ### Outline
 1. **AI’s Role in OSS** – Contribution velocity vs credibility.